giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 closer to the edge in order to meet strict bandwidth, latency, and jitter requirements.
-While this virtualization process can resemble the path taken by the main cloud computing providers
+While this virtualization process can resemble the path taken by the main cloud providers
-(notably, AWS, Facebook, Google and Microsoft) to deploy the large-scale datacenters that today form the core of the cloud industry, the edge presents a key difference: datacenters (both in terms of their infrastructure and the applications run by them) are owned and managed by a single organization, whereas the edge involves a complex ecosystem of operators, vendors, and application providers, all striving to provide a quality end-to-end solution to the user.
-This implies that, while the traditional cloud has been implemented for the most part using vertically optimized and closed architectures, the edge will necessarily need to rely on a complete ecosystem of carefully designed open standards to enable horizontal interoperability across all the involved parties.
+(notably, AWS, Facebook, Google and Microsoft) to deploy their large-scale datacenters, the edge presents a key difference: datacenter clouds (both in terms of their infrastructure and the applications run by them) are owned and managed by a single organization, whereas edge clouds involve a complex ecosystem of operators, vendors, and application providers, all striving to provide a quality end-to-end solution to the user.
+This implies that, while the traditional cloud has been implemented for the most part by using vertically optimized and closed architectures, the edge will necessarily need to rely on a complete ecosystem of carefully designed open standards to enable horizontal interoperability across all the involved parties.
 This document envisions ALTO playing a role as part of the